TedMichalik/FS1/README.md

 echo "%SAMDOM\\domain\ admins ALL=(ALL) ALL" > /etc/sudoers.d/SAMDOM
 chmod 0440 /etc/sudoers.d/SAMDOM
 ```
-Configure the DHCP Service
+Configure the DHCP Service (Done with CopyFiles2):

-Just use IPv4 on the NatNetwork with these edits to the /etc/default/isc-dhcp-server configuration file (Done with CopyFiles2):
+Just use IPv4 on the NatNetwork with these edits to the /etc/default/isc-dhcp-server configuration file:
 ```
 # On what interfaces should the DHCP server (dhcpd) serve DHCP requests?
 # Separate multiple interfaces with spaces, e.g. "eth0 eth1".